niy42/smartcontract-lottery/README.md

 # LOTTERY dot SOL
-A lot to Learn in this Repo 😋  <br />
+A lot to learn in this Repo 😋  <br />
 This repo contains a simple lottery.sol file and the functions featured are:
 -   StartLottery*
 -   *BuyTickets*